Pascoal98/LBAW-NARCOS/README_lbaw.md

 mv template-laravel/README.md template-laravel/README_lbaw.md

 # go to your repository
-cd lbaw21XX
+cd lbawYYXX

-# make sure you are using the master branch
+# make sure you are using the main branch
-git checkout master
+git checkout main

 # copy all the demo files
 cp -r ../template-laravel/. .